vaibhav1663/Parking-Management-System/README.md

 # IOT Based Parking System 🚗

 IoT based parking system is a smart solution to automate and optimize parking management in urban areas.
 This system utilizes ultrasonic sensor, arduino nano to detect and monitor the availability of parking spaces in real-time.
-With the help of a user-friendly web application, drivers can easily find and reserve parking spots, while the system ensures efficient utilization of parking spaces and reduces congestion on the roads.
+With the help of a user-friendly web application, drivers can easily find and reserve parking spots, while the system ensures efficient utilization of parking spaces and reduces congestion on the roads,It also include <a href="screenshots/qrcode.png">QR Code</a> that you can scan and open portal.

 ## Installation 💽